DKirikov/Unity3D_CFG/README.md

 Mono develop & Unity.

 CFG - Collectible Figures Game.
-This is a game about battles between some collectible figures.
+This is a game about battles between collectible creature models.
 All figures were take from Unity Store.

 This game has an artificial intelligence, so you can fight against AI.